(Dir. Terrence Malick, 2015)

 And lastly Freedom, which is not a tarot card and can, presumably, refer to an escape from the pre-destination and fate of things like tarot.

 Then there is The Pilgrim’s Progress, a Christian dream allegory written in 1678 by John Bunyan.
 Like Dante’s venture through Purgatory, we are invited to follow Rick’s quest as a liturgical allegory in the manner of the Pilgrim.
 The film opens with the unmistakable tones and gravitas of Sir John Gielgud’s reading from Bunyan’s text.
-Indeed with the title and first lines being recited over the opening titles it gives the feel that this is a re-telling of the tale, from the City of Destruction (the modern City of Angels) to the Celestial City atop Mount Zion, burdened by knowledge of his sin.
+Indeed with the title being recited over the opening titles it gives the feel that this is a re-telling of the tale, from the City of Destruction (the modern City of Angels) to the Celestial City atop Mount Zion (the rock peak in the desert at the end?), burdened by knowledge of his sin.
 The final liturgical layer comes from an early 3rd Century Apocryphal text The Acts Of Thomas, in particular a passage called the Hymn of the Pearl, described thus: